VSWarehouse is a scalable genetic data warehouse for VarSeq.

 You can add samples incrementally to your VSWarehouse project from any open VarSeq project.

-Until a new project has some samples to it, it will not be displayed in the VSWarehouse web interface.
+Until a new project has some samples, it will not be displayed in the VSWarehouse web interface.

 Select a project, click Add Samples, and the Add Samples to Warehouse wizard will launch.